samjespersen/name-spintax-php/README.md

 - _ (a single character)

 If more than one result is returned, the API will return a random one from amongst them.
 For example, if both first_name and last_name are equal to %, the API will return a completely random name.

+For more on how to write SQL LIKE queries, see [here](https://www.w3schools.com/sql/sql_like.asp).